Part 18 (Twin Peaks): Events

 Cooper drives to the home of the absent waitress (Sheryl Lee) who, despite looking like Laura, is confused when Cooper calls her Laura, and identifies herself as Carrie Page.
 When Cooper insists that she is Laura and offers to take her home to Twin Peaks, Carrie, who is already eager to leave Odessa, agrees to follow him.

 As Carrie packs her things, Cooper takes a quick look around her residence, seeing the body of a man dead from a gunshot wound on her couch, a white figurine of a horse, and an assault rifle on the floor.
-As they drive through the night, Carrie begins reminiscing about her past in Odessa, and how she tried to keep a clean house despite not knowing any better.
-When they arrive at Twin Peaks, they pass by the Double R Diner before parking in front of Palmer House.
+As they drive through the night, Carrie begins reminiscing about her past in Odessa, and how she tried to keep a clean and organized house despite not knowing any better.

+When they arrive at Twin Peaks, they pass by the Double R Diner before parking in front of the Palmer house.
 Carrie does not recognize anything.
 Cooper knocks on the door, but a stranger (Mary Reber) answers.
 The woman identifies herself as Alice Tremond, and, after speaking to her unseen partner, tells them that they bought the house from a Mrs. Chalfont and that they do not know who the prior owner was or who Sarah Palmer is.

-Cooper thanks her, and he and Carrie walk away, perplexed.
+Cooper thanks her, and he and Carrie walk away, both perplexed.
 Cooper hesitates and turns again towards the house.
-While walking mechanically, Cooper asks, "What year is this?"
+While walking mechanically, a confused Cooper asks to himself, "What year is this?"
 Carrie turns to look at the house and hears Sarah Palmer (Grace Zabriskie) calling out for "Laura."
-She suddenly screams like Laura; at that moment, all the lights in the house go out, and everything shown onscreen is plunged into darkness.
+She suddenly screams like Laura; at that moment as Cooper turns and reacts in shock, all the lights in the house go out, and everything shown onscreen is plunged into darkness.

-In the Black Lodge, Laura whispers into Cooper's ear as the credits roll.
+The final image of the episode - and the series - is a brief flashback to an earlier moment in the Black Lodge, as Laura whispers something into a disturbed Cooper's ear.
+Unlike a previous similar instance, her message to Cooper is left unrevealed to the audience as the credits roll over this image.

 Production

-"Part 18", like the rest of the limited series, was written by Mark Frost and David Lynch and directed by Lynch.
-Frost had already written ten episodes of the original series—the "Pilot" and Episodes 1, 2 and 8 with Lynch, plus Episodes 5, 7, 12, 14, 16, 26 and the original series finale, Episode 29.
-Lynch also directed six episodes of the original series—the "Pilot", "Episode 2", "Episode 8", "Episode 9", "Episode 14" and "Episode 29".
+The writing credits for "Part 18", like the rest of the limited series, was are Mark Frost and David Lynch and directed by Lynch.
+Of note, in 2025, former Twin Peaks screenwriter Harley Peyton stated the "sweetly nostalgic" Part 17 was Frost's original intended ending for the series while Part 18 with "the most horrifying scream into the blackest of voids" was Lynch's own preferred conclusion.
+In the same interview, Frost seemingly confirmed this creative approach for the final two episodes, saying, "I would say that we both got our ending, and they actually work hand in hand."